-So today I decided to pull out the old camera from my car, and hopefully use the mount and whatever else, for the new system.
-My 2006 Subaru Legacy had a reversing camera.
+My 2006 Subaru Legacy had an OEM analog reversing camera.
 I have ripped out the old screen system (was in Japanese) and have replaced it with a DIY Android system.
-As a consequence, I lost my reversing camera, which used to feed an analogue video signal into the back of the old screen unit.
+So, I lost my reversing camera, which used to feed an analog video signal into the back of the old screen unit.

 Removing the Internal Trim